-Outside of his busy writing and performing success with Manfred Mann, Mike teamed up with Manfred to write hundreds of award-winning TV jingles and was commissioned to compose the memorable soundtrack to the movie Up The Junction.
-The disbanding of Manfred Mann in 1969 presented Mike with a new direction - this time, with Manfred Mann Chapter Three he left the drum stool and became vocalist and keyboard player, as well as writing most of the band's repertoire.
-Chapter Three lasted two years, and the band’s demise offered Mike the chance to write and record two solo albums, Somewhere and Stress and Strain.
+As well as writing and performing with the band, Mike teamed up with Manfred to write and produce hundreds of TV jingles, winning many awards.
+They were also commissioned to compose the memorable soundtrack to the movie Up the Junction.
+The disbanding of Manfred Mann in 1969 presented Mike with a new direction, this time with Manfred Mann Chapter Three.
+He left the drum stool and became vocalist and keyboard player, as well as writing most of the bands repertoire.
+Chapter Three lasted two years, and the band’s demise offered the chance to write and record two solo albums,

 He continued composing music for commercials and TV which produced a hit single – The Likely Lads theme written for the much loved BBC TV Show.